 The Apostle Paul wrote this letter while he was in prison in Rome.
-As you will see when you read Ephesians 6: 10-20, there is a sense of power and purpose to Paul’s writing.
+As you will see when you read Ephesians 6: 10-20, there is a sense of power.
+Purpose to Paul’s writing.
 He’s not saying to try on the armor of God and see how it goes.
 He’s telling us to put on the armor of God and shows us the benefit of each piece.

-I don’t know about you, but if I were in prison, I’d have a hard time writing with purpose and power.
+I don’t know about you, but if I were in prison, I’d have a hard time writing with purpose.
 However, Paul sets a great example that no matter our situation, we have access to God’s provisions for our life.

 How many of us have opportunities to speak boldly about Jesus but don’t?
-Not only did the word “boldly” stand out to me but, so did the word “ambassador.”
-It spoke to me because we are a reflection of Jesus in our thoughts, words, and actions and while our situation may change, our approach should not.
+Not only did the word “boldly” stand out to me.
+So did the word “ambassador.”
+It spoke to me because we are a reflection of Jesus.
+In our thoughts, words, and actions and while our situation may change, our approach should not.

 I know many of you are going through broken marriages, addictions, employment issues and maybe even health problems.
 None the less…cry out, my brothers and sisters!

 Advertisements Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 2 I will say of the Lord, “He is my refuge and my fortress, my God, in whom I trust.”
 Psalm 91:1-2 Fortress, refuge, and strength.
 David often refers to God as his fortress, refuge, and strength. […]